On this page10 sections

 Troubleshooting

-The four tools don’t appear in tools/list.
+The six tools don’t appear in tools/list.
 They’re gated by requiresVectorStorage.
 Check:

-DATABASE_URLis set.ANALYSIS_ENABLED=true.initVectorStorage({ pool })was called at server startup with a realpg.Pool.
-The init returnsfalseand logspgvector: no pool provided, vector storage disabledwhen the pool is missing.- The
+DATABASE_URLis set.initVectorStorage({ adapter: createPgvectorAdapter({ pool }) })was called at server startup.
+The init returnsfalseand logs a warning when the adapter is missing.- The

 analysis_ingest reports duplicate-looking counts after a retry.
 Resolved in commit c1cc813 — the table now has a partial unique index and inserts use ON CONFLICT DO UPDATE.
 If you’re seeing it, confirm your migrations are up to date (the unique index ships in the relevant migration).